-The savory bread recipe that will make your holiday table shine — Scallion Star Bread!
+The savory star bread recipe that will make your holiday table shine — Scallion Star Bread with decadent duck fat!

 - Scallions.
 Also called green onions, these aromatics are a staple in my Korean American kitchen.
 They add a light onion flavor and stay vibrantly green when baked.
 Can be subbed with chives.

 - Duck Fat.
 SO MUCH sumptuous, decadent flavor!
-Honestly my favorite cooking fat.
 Look for rendered duck fat at your local grocery store.
 I’ve seen it sold in small tubs in the poultry (meat) section and also jarred.
 If you can’t find it, a good substitute is leftover chicken or beef fat drippings.
-In a pinch, you can use butter but it will not taste as rich.
+In a pinch, you can use butter or olive oil but it will not taste as rich.

 - Milk Powder.
 Also known as powdered milk or dry milk.
 If you can find it, whole fat (vs skim milk) is preferred.
 Adds a tender richness and sweetness.